Benefits of Seeing a Physiotherapist

 What do Physiotherapist do in their profession?

 - Physio asses first: Therefore assessing everything from posture to strength, length, joint stiffness and integrity of your ligaments to how you get in and out of bed!

 - Physios are first contact practitioners – which means they can refer you for xrays, MRIs and ultrasounds if you need it.
 Therefore patients don’t need to see a GP first for those forms of imaging!

 - Physiotherapist can advise: whether it is something as simple as a postural correction, a change in technique or the need for a specialist consult.
 We tell you what the next move is.

 - Physios use a variety of treatment modalities.
-Our favourites at Pivotal Motion Physiotherapy are manual therapy and exercise.
+While exercise physiologists specialise in addressing musculoskeletal issues through exercise programs, physiotherapists use manual therapy as well as exercise for treatment.
 Treatment commonly used by physiotherapists also includes correction of ergonomic factors, designing exercise programs, electrotherapy and hydrotherapy.